26th Feb

 The executives frequently need tangible performance measures related to the marketing investment.
 Some of the trackable results that lead generation can provide include cost per lead (CPL), conversion rates, pipeline value, and revenue attribution.
 It will be easier to justify marketing expenditure and align with sales targets.

-When Should Healthcare Brands Focus on Demand Generation?
+When Should You Prioritize Demand Generation?

 When Should You Prioritize Lead Generation?

-Lead generation is in the priority when:
+Lead generation should be a priority when:

 Frequently Asked Question